 Feature Flags/Toggles

-• Definition: A technique that allows you to turn features of your application on or off without deploying new code.
+Feature Flags (or Feature Toggles) are a software engineering technique that allows you to change the behavior of your application at runtime without deploying new code.

 {